Skip to main content

 You should consider Galleri if you are BRCA-positive, but it does not replace the targeted screening BRCA carriers need (annual breast MRI, prophylactic surgery decisions, ovarian surveillance).
 Pair Galleri with a strong BRCA-specific screening program and a genetic counselor.

 Galleri integrates well with full-body MRI because the two tools are complementary.
 MRI sees structural disease in solid organs but misses many GI and reproductive cancers.
-Galleri detects molecular signals across many cancer types but does not localize precisely.
+Galleri detects molecular signals across many cancer types but does not pinpoint the location.
 Together they raise overall sensitivity.

 The Multi-Cancer Early Detection Screening Act is proposed legislation to allow Medicare coverage of MCED tests once they receive FDA premarket approval.
 As of 2026, coverage discussions are active, and we expect the policy landscape to evolve quickly.
 We will update our recommendations as coverage changes.